Covid-19 in the Middle East: situation report for week ending 27 June 2020

 Tests carried out: 85,000

 In population terms Qatar has more known cases than any other country — 30,000 per million inhabitants.
 Migrant workers have been disproportionately affected.
 Qatar’s epidemic reached a peak in the first week of June and new cases have fallen steadily since then.
-During the past week new cases averaged 838 a day, compared with more than 1,800 a day at the peak.
-The government has embarked on a four-stage plan for lifting restrictions.
+The government has now embarked on a four-stage plan for lifting restrictions.

 For more details see: Covid-19 in Qatar

 Saudi Arabia has the largest number of recorded cases among the Arab countries.
-New infections reached an initial peak in the fourth week of May, then dropped back slightly before rising to a higher peak in the third week of June.
-The current seven-day average of new cases is 3,889 — about 500 a day below the June peak.
+New infections reached an initial peak in the fourth week of May, then dropped back slightly before rising to new heights.
+However, new cases have fallen slightly every day for the last six days — which suggests a turning point may have been reached.